0

 Daily driver — want it lighter, not just prettier

 Cast or flow formed if the goal is purely cosmetic.
-Forged monoblock if you want real weight off each corner — better response, less rolling resistance, and on an EV, you feel it in range.
-Offset, hub fitment, and brake clearance still need to be right regardless of tier.
+Forged monoblock if you want real weight off each corner — sharper response, less resistance, and on an EV, you feel it in range.
+Offset, hub fitment, and brake clearance need to be right regardless.

 Best fitForged monoblock or flow formed, depending on budget